hbcbh1999/small-workflows/readme.md

 #### [Download](https://github.com/nikitavoloboev/small-workflows/blob/master/workflows/dictionary.alfredworkflow?raw=true)

 ### Useful utilities
-- only has one utility so far and that is to open Alfred prompt with whatever I have selected passed in
+- Only has one utility so far and that is to open Alfred prompt with whatever I have selected passed in
 	- I may add more in the future

 #### [Download](https://github.com/nikitavoloboev/small-workflows/blob/master/workflows/useful%20utilities.alfredworkflow?raw=true)

 ### Find files
-- a lot of [file filters](https://www.alfredapp.com/help/workflows/inputs/file-filter/) for various apps I use
+- A lot of [file filters](https://www.alfredapp.com/help/workflows/inputs/file-filter/) for various apps I use

 #### [Download](https://github.com/nikitavoloboev/small-workflows/blob/master/workflows/find%20files.alfredworkflow?raw=true)

 ### Search for content
-- two actions to search through the inside PDF and MindNode documents
+- Two actions to search through the inside PDF and MindNode documents

 #### [Download](https://github.com/nikitavoloboev/small-workflows/blob/master/workflows/search%20for%20content.alfredworkflow?raw=true)

 ### Copy months numbers
-- a simple workflow that will let you search for a month from the 12 months in a year and copy the month number to your clipboard
+- A simple workflow that will let you search for a month from the 12 months in a year and copy the month number to your clipboard
-- because I always found it too hard to remember these numbers
+- Because I always found it too hard to remember these numbers

 #### [Download](https://github.com/nikitavoloboev/small-workflows/blob/master/workflows/show%20month%20numbers.alfredworkflow?raw=true)

 ### Check wifi connection / restart wifi / toggle it on/off
-- it can :
+- It can:
-	1. **check wifi** : it pings Google.com and if there is no response, you are offline and you get notification on the top
+	1. **Check wifi** : it pings Google.com and if there is no response, you are offline and you get notification on the top
-	2. **restart wifi** : turns the wifi on and off
+	2. **Restart wifi** : turns the wifi on and off
-	3. **toggle wifi on/off** : if on, will turn it off, if off will turn it on
+	3. **Toggle wifi on/off** : if on, will turn it off, if off will turn it on

 #### [Download](https://github.com/nikitavoloboev/small-workflows/blob/master/workflows/wifi.alfredworkflow?raw=true)

 ### Imgur album -> Desktop
-- will take an active url from your browser that is an imgur album and download it to your desktop
+- Will take an active url from your browser that is an imgur album and download it to your desktop

 #### [Download](https://github.com/nikitavoloboev/small-workflows/blob/master/workflows/imgur%20album%20downloader.alfredworkflow?raw=true)